 Search Engine Results

 The biggest concern for search engine companies like Google and Yahoo is finding content that will bring them more traffic (and thus more advertising revenue).
 In other words, their results must be relevant.
-Relevant results make for a good search engine; irrelevant results makes for a short-lived search engine.
+Relevant results makes for a good search engine; irrelevant results makes for a short lived search engine.

 Most search engines these days return two types of results whenever you click Search: